scalkin/aestrix/README.md

 # I don't know what to call it
 ## nodes don't glow
-A little project where I'm hoping to develop a modular inventory system, among other things.
-If all goes well development might go further.
+A little project I'm working on with a modular inventory system with weapons and food.